Meta Clustering for Collaborative Learning: Real Data Applications

-We investigate the CT Image Data \cite{graf20112d} that consists of 53500 CT slices and 385 variables.
-These 53500 CT slices are obtained from 97 CT scans, where 74 patients (43 male and 31 female) took at most one thorax scan and at most one neck scan.
+We investigate the CT Image dataset in \citep{graf20112d} that consists of $53500$ CT slices and $385$ variables.
+These $53500$ CT slices are obtained from $97$ CT scans, where $74$ patients ($43$ male and $31$ female) took at most a thorax scan and a neck scan.
 The response variable is the relative location of the CT slice on the axial axis.
+The relative location of the CT slice on the axial axis is critical for registering CT scans in a body atlas \citep{graf20112d}, which enables the comparison of different CT scans.
 This dataset has a natural sub-dataset structure since many CT slices are from the same CT scan that can be treated as a sub-dataset.

-We divide the dataset into 97 learners, each representing a CT scan.
-Our goal is to find whether there exists any potential clustering structure (and its corresponding variable) that improves both scientific understanding and predictive performance.
-We randomly divide these 97 learners into two parts: the training set (64 learners) and the test set (33 learners).
-Similar with the data fairness example, for each of the 33 leaners in the test set, we divide the sub-dataset into two sets of equal size.
+We divide the dataset into $97$ sub-dataset/learners, each containing all the CT slices from a single CT scan.
+Our goal is to find any potential clustering structure (and the corresponding variable) that improves both scientific understanding and predictive performance.
+We randomly divide these $97$ learners into two parts: the training set ($64$ learners) and the test set ($33$ learners).
+Similar to the data fairness example, for each of the $33$ learners in the test set, we divide the sub-dataset into two sets of equal size.

-For the training set, we consider two methods: clustering and no clustering.
+For the training set, we consider three methods: ``clustering (pooled)'', ``clustering (unpooled)'', and ``no clustering''.
 The ``no clustering'' method directly trains a Random Forest model on the training set.
-The ``clustering'' method first applies the SEC algorithm to cluster the learner in the training set, with $\M_{i}=\{\textrm{RF},\textrm{LASSO}\}$ for $i=1,...,64$.
-Then it trains a Random Forest model separately in each identified clusters using the pooled data.
-For the validation set, the ``no clustering'' method directly applies the trained random forest model and obtain the mean squared error.
-The ``clustering'' method first finds the similar learners for each learner in the validation set.
-Then it applies the trained random forest model corresponding to that cluster to the leaner.
+The ``clustering (pooled)'' method first applies the SEC algorithm to classify the learner in the training set into clusters, with $\M_{i}=\{\textrm{RF},\textrm{LASSO}\}$ for $i=1,\ldots,64$.
+Then it trains a Random Forest model separately in each identified cluster (with all the within-cluster sub-datasets pooled).
+In contrast, the ``clustering (unpooled)'' does not pool the sub-datasets in the cluster but trains a Random Forest in each sub-dataset.
+For sub-datasets/learners in the validation set, the `no clustering' method directly applies the trained random forest model to all the learners and obtains the overall mean squared error.
+The ``clustering (pooled)'' method first determines to cluster each learner belongs to and then applies the cluster-level trained random forest model.
+In contrast, the ``clustering (unpooled)'' method applied a weighted average as in equation \eqref{eq:futurepred}.